ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 console.log(applyDiscount(100, 0.1)); // 90
 console.log(applyDiscount(100, 0.1)); // 90
 ```
 Without global state, this function is predictable and self-contained.
-Testing is simple, and it’s ready to be reused or extended as part of larger workflows.
+Testing becomes straightforward, and it’s ready to be reused or extended as part of larger workflows.

-By breaking tasks into small, pure functions, you build a codebase that’s both robust and enjoyable to work with.
+By breaking tasks into small, pure functions, you create a codebase that’s both robust and enjoyable to work with.
 So, the next time you write a function, ask yourself: _"Is this spell focused and reliable—or will it become a cursed artifact poised to unleash chaos?"_

 ---

 <a id="composition"></a>
-### Building Bridges with Function Composition 🧩
+## Building Bridges with Function Composition 🧩

-With pure functions in our arsenal, we’ve mastered the craft of creating reliable, self-contained tools.
-Like perfectly sculpted **Lego bricks** 🧱, they’re simple, reusable, and ready to assemble.
-But bricks alone don’t make a castle—it’s how you combine them that unlocks their full potential.
-This is the essence of **function composition**—assembling these bricks into elegant, functional systems that solve domain-specific problems while abstracting away implementation details.
+With pure functions in hand, we’ve mastered the craft of simplicity.
+Like **Lego bricks** 🧱, they’re self-contained, but bricks alone don’t build a castle.
+The magic lies in combining them—the essence of **function composition**, where workflows solve problems while abstracting implementation details.

-Let’s see it in action with a simple workflow for calculating a shopping cart’s total.
-First, we define our reusable **utility functions**—the building blocks of our composition:
+Let’s see how this works with a simple example: calculating the total of a shopping cart.
+First, we define reusable utility functions as building blocks:
 ```typescript
 type CartItem = { price: number };